 Before signing documents that could essentially bar any future rights to a federal contract claim, you should get professional help.
-Too many small and large businesses have lost contractor release of claims cases on appeal simply because they do not quite understand the risks and language contained in the release.
+Too many small and large businesses have lost contractor release of claims cases on appeal simply because they do not quite understand the risks and contract release language contained in the agreement.

-The General Rule of Law in Government Contractor Release of Claims Statement
+What is The General Rule of Law in FAR Contractor Release of Claims Statement?